grip-on-software/data-gathering/README.md

   health checks.
   - `host` (`$BIGBOAT_HOST`): Base URL of the BigBoat dashboard.
   - `key` (`$BIGBOAT_KEY`): API key to use on the BigBoat dashboard.
-- jenkins (used by `jenkins_to_json.py` and `exporter/daemon.py`): Jenkins
+- jenkins (used by `jenkins_to_json.py` and `controller/exporter_daemon.py`):
-  instance where jobs can be started.
+  Jenkins instance where jobs can be started.
   - `host` (`$JENKINS_HOST`): Base URL of the Jenkins instance.
   - `username` (`$JENKINS_USERNAME`): Username to log in to the Jenkins instance.
 Use a falsy value to not authenticate to Jenkins this way.
+This may also be provided in a credentials section for the instance's network location (domain and optional port).
   - `password` (`$JENKINS_PASSWORD`): Password to log in to the Jenkins instance.
 Use a falsy value to not authenticate to Jenkins this way.
+This may also be provided in a credentials section for the instance's network location (domain and optional port).
   - `verify` (`$JENKINS_VERIFY`): SSL certificate verification for the Jenkins instance.
 This option has no effect is the Jenkins `host` URL does not use HTTPS.
 Use a falsy value to disable verification, a path name to specify